Natural hair dyes. We need ’em!

 I mix this up in a spray bottle, apply to my roots and sleep in it overnight.
 I also go out in the sun with it.

 Light brown is made up of henna bark and adds warmth to hair while adding moisture.
-I haven’t personally tried it but apparently it can make a mousy brown a chestnut brown.
+I haven’t personally tried it.
+Therefore I’m going off of other people’s words when I write that it can make a mousy brown a chestnut brown.
 Find light brown henna HERE.

 Photo courtesy of these people.